aws-samples/iot-analytics-athena-ddb/README.md

 - An <a href="https://portal.aws.amazon.com/gp/aws/developer/registration/index.html?nc2=h_ct&src=header_signup" target="_blank">AWS account</a>.
 - An <a href="https://aws.amazon.com/iam/" target="_blank">AWS Identity and Access Management (IAM)</a> user, with enough privileges to access resources used in this solution and to run commands from <a href="https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html" target="_blank">AWS SAM CLI</a>.
 To create the proper permissions for this user, verify how to <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/access_controlling.html" target="_blank">control access to AWS resources using policies</a> and the needed <a href="https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-permissions.html" target="_blank">permission for AWS SAM CLI</a>.
 - An <a href="https://aws.amazon.com/cloud9/" target="_blank">AWS Cloud9</a> environment, launched as an <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html#amazon-linux" target="_blank">Amazon Linux 2</a> platform, which holds the needed tools used to deploy this solution: <a href="https://aws.amazon.com/cli/" target="_blank">AWS CLI</a>, AWS SAM CLI, <a href="https://www.docker.com/" target="_blank">Docker engine</a> and <a href="https://www.python.org/downloads/" target="_blank">Python 3</a>.
 Follow the instructions to <a href="https://docs.aws.amazon.com/cloud9/latest/user-guide/create-environment-main.html#create-environment-console" target="_blank">create an EC2 environment</a> and <a href="https://docs.aws.amazon.com/cloud9/latest/user-guide/open-environment.html" target="_blank">open it</a> to start working.
+> :memo: **NOTE:**
+> When creating the **EC2** environment, you can choose to connect to the instance using [AWS Systems Manager Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html).
+> This approach offers two key benefits:
+> - No requirement to open inbound ports for the instance.
+> - Option to launch the instance into a public or private subnet.
+>
+> For more information, visit the page [Accessing no-ingress EC2 instances with AWS Systems Manager](https://docs.aws.amazon.com/cloud9/latest/user-guide/ec2-ssm.html)
 - A basic understanding of ***bash***, ***Python*** programing and ***SQL*** statements.

 ## Deploy the solution